-- more sophisticated and accurate asset management tools and models, which will enable TMR to better prioritise maintenance and rehabilitation spending - adoption of world's best practice, in particular for skid resistance measurement and monitoring - life cycle costing of asset management strategies, with a focus on how to improve resilience of the network to rain and flood events with a limited budget - assisting TMR and regions with the implementation of road asset management contracts, which are growing in usage across Queensland.
-Life-cycle costing implications and network performance risks of rain and flood events during 2010-13 During 2010-13, the Queensland road network was impacted by a series of major cyclone and rainfall events that caused several billion dollars damage to the network.
+- More sophisticated and accurate asset management tools and models, which will enable TMR to better prioritise maintenance and rehabilitation spending - Adoption of world's best practice, in particular with regards to skid resistance measurement and monitoring - Life cycle costing of asset management strategies, with a focus on how to improve resilience of the network to rain and flood events with a limited budget - Assisting TMR and regions with the implementation of road asset management contracts, which are growing in usage across Queensland Life cycle costing implications and network performance risks of rain and flood events 2010 - 2013 Between 2010 - 2013, the Queensland road network was impacted by a series of major cyclone and rainfall events that caused several billion dollars' worth of damage to the network.
 The Transport Network Reconstruction Program (TNRP) was established to facilitate the state-wide recovery program.
-This project seeks to quantify the impact of these events in a life-cycle costing framework, and to identify the funding levels required to improve the resilience of the network as it responds to future rain and flood events.
-A series of case studies was developed that enabled a comparison of three investment scenarios; the base case of what actually happened, a full resilience scenario and a 'stitch-in-time' approach to road rehabilitation.
+This project seeks to quantify the impact of these events in a life cycle costing framework, and to identify the funding levels required to improve the resilience of the network as it responds to future rain and flood events.
+A series of case studies was developed that enabled a comparison of three investment scenarios; the base case of what actually happened, a full resilience scenario and a 'stitch-in-time' Incorporating uncertainty in Pavement Management System (PMS) modelling TMR is developing road asset management contracts (RAMC) for South-East Queensland, with a possible transition to outcome-performancebased contracts within the next five years.
+Underpinning these performance contracts will be a comprehensive asset management system that is currently being developed by ARRB that will benchmark predicted performance and optimise investment strategies.
+The objective is to apply a probabilistic, quantitative risk-based approach to the modelling of pavement asset performance and ensure it utilises the full set of historical data and forecasts approach to road rehabilitation.
 A life-cycle costing model was developed to facilitate this analysis.
-Findings to date suggest that large benefits can be realised through the full resilience option, but that this comes at a very high agency investment, while the stitch-in-time approach (depending on the road and region) may allow lower total spending while also reducing the flood damage risk.
-This project continues into a third year where network-wide conclusions will assist TMR in deciding on the most efficient allocation of funding to realise optimal economic and performance outcomes while achieving whole-of-life cost savings. - Rain and flood events cause significant pavement damage - Seven case studies have found that better targeting of maintenance and rehabilitation could improve network resilience - Final year of project to look into network-wide implications of improved life-cycle costing modelling Incorporating uncertainty in pavement management system (PMS) modelling TMR is developing road asset management contracts for South-East Queensland, with a possible transition to outcome-performance-based contracts within the next five years.
-Underpinning these performance contracts will be a comprehensive asset management system that is currently being developed by ARRB that will benchmark predicted performance and optimise investment strategies.
-The objective is to apply a probabilistic, quantitative risk-based approach to the modelling of pavement asset performance and ensure it utilises the full set of historical data and forecasts for key variables.
+Findings to date suggest that large benefits can be realised through the full resilience option, but that this comes at a very high agency investment, while the 'stitch-in-time' approach (depending on the road and region) may allow lower total spending while also reducing the flood damage risk.
+This project continues into a third year where network-wide conclusions will assist TMR in deciding the most efficient allocation of funding to realise optimal economic and performance outcomes while achieving whole-of-life cost savings. for key variables.
 This will help ascertain the degree of uncertainty of the forecast and allow TMR and its contractors to select a strategy which balances investment cost and risks.
 The system framework has been developed and example analyses have been completed.
 It is anticipated that this system will lead to investment savings in the order of 10-15% through appropriately targeted treatments and improved asset management efficiency.
-The project continues into 2015-16 with the focus on completing the fully operational model.
+The project continues into 2015-16 with the focus on completing the fully operational model. - Rain and flood events cause significant pavement damage - 7 case studies have found that better targeting of maintenance and rehabilitation could improve network resilience - Final year of project to look into network-wide implications of improved life-cycle costing modelling